rparida1052/cobalt-assignment/README.md

 - Support for both public and private channels
 - Real-time error handling and user feedback

+### ✅ Message Scheduling
+- Schedule messages to be sent at specific dates and times
+- View all scheduled messages with their status
+- Delete pending scheduled messages before they're sent
+- Automatic message delivery using background scheduler

 ### ✅ Improved Error Handling
 - Detailed error messages for better debugging
 - Automatic token refresh handling